Can’t find kerisik? No problem! Make toasted coconut kerisik at home from scratch with this easy guide.

 Pound to a Paste

-Alternatively, you can add this to a food processor and blitz.
+- Alternatively, you can add this to a food processor and blitz.
 A smaller processor, such as a spice mill, will work best for this.
-Once you have a dark paste, the kerisik is ready for use.
+Once you have a dark, moist paste, the kerisik is ready for use.

 How to Store Kerisik?

-- Satay Sauce: Incorporate kerisik into your satay sauce for an extra layer of flavor that pairs wonderfully with the peanut and spice combination.
+- Satay Sauce – Mix into peanut satay sauce for an extra layer of roasted coconut flavor that complements the peanuts perfectly.